tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 Now, of course, this wasn't a nice thing for Paddy to do, for it only made Old Man Coyote all the angrier.
-You see, Paddy knew perfectly well that she was absolutely safe, and she just couldn't resist the temptation to say some unkind things. she had had to be on the watch for days lest he should be caught, and so she hadn't been able to work quite so well as he could have done with nothing to fear, and she still had a lot of preparations to make for winter.
-So she told Old Man Coyote just what he thought of him, and that she wasn't as smart as she thought she was or he never would have left a footprint in the mud to give him away.
+You see, Paddy knew perfectly well that she was absolutely safe, and she just couldn't resist the temptation to say some unkind things.
+She had had to be on the watch for days lest she should be caught, and so she hadn't been able to work quite so well as she could have done with nothing to fear, and she still had a lot of preparations to make for winter.
+So she told Old Man Coyote just what she thought of him, and that he wasn't as smart as he thought he was or he never would have left a footprint in the mud to give him away.

-When Sammy Jay, who was listening and chuckling as she listened, heard that, she flew down where she would be just out of reach of Old Man Coyote, and then she just turned that tongue of his loose, and you know that some people say that Sammy's tongue is hung in the middle and wags at both ends.
-Of course, this isn't really so, but when she gets to abusing people it seems as if it must be true. she called Old Man Coyote every bad name she could think of. she called him a sneak, a thief, a coward, a bully, and a lot of other things.
+When Sammy Jay, who was listening and chuckling as she listened, heard that, she flew down where she would be just out of reach of Old Man Coyote, and then she just turned that tongue of hers loose, and you know that some people say that Sammy's tongue is hung in the middle and wags at both ends.
+Of course, this isn't really so, but when she gets to abusing people it seems as if it must be true.
+She called Old Man Coyote every bad name she could think of.
+She called him a sneak, a thief, a coward, a bully, and a lot of other things.

-"You said I had warned Paddy that you were trying to catch him and that was why you failed to find him at work at night, and all the time you had warned him yourself!" screamed Sammy.
+"You said I had warned Paddy that you were trying to catch her and that was why you failed to find her at work at night, and all the time you had warned her yourself!" screamed Sammy.
 "I used to think that you were smart, but I know better now.
 Paddy is twice as smart as you are."

   "Mr. Coyote is ever so sly;